 Highlighters have a fibre tip so it is best to keep them nib down to stop them from drying out.
 They should also be ok in your pencil case if you use them regularly but avoid storing them vertically with the tip up.

 How to store paint markers

-Paint pens like Acryolographs or Acrylic Markers are best stored horizontally.
+Paint pens or Acrylic Markers are best stored horizontally.
 If stored vertically, the paint may split and become clogged.
 These pens usually have replaceable tips which can be removed and cleaned or replaced if necessary extending the life of the pens.

 How to store fountain pens

 Fountain pens have always been the queen of pens to me.
 I like to keep them horizontally in their own pen case.
 This stops them from leaking but also makes sure the nib is wet and ready to go when I want to use them.
 If you are not going to use a fountain pen for a long time, it is best to store it empty after giving it a gentle clean.

 As a general rule, if in doubt, store your pens horizontally.
 Choose a pretty pencil case or a fancy acrylic storage box, it's totally up to you.
 Just remember to put the lids on securely!
 I spent far too much time when I was a teacher crawling around on the floor looking for lids!